JoeIMIsu/codingpedia.github.io/_posts/2017-02-21-How-to-use-showdown-in-angular-and-nodejs.md

 ---

-When I manage my coding bookmarks via [bookmarks.codingpedia.org](https://bookmarks.codingpedia.org/), I often have the need to place in bookmark's note either a code snippet (might be a command), or add some ordered or unordered list - perfect match for using Markdown[^1].
+When I manage my coding bookmarks via [bookmarks.codingpedia.org](https://bookmarks.codingpedia.org/), I often have the need to place in bookmark's note either a code snippet (might be a command), or add some list or add links and emphasize words - this sounds like a perfect match for using Markdown[^1].
 This post is all about how I enabled Markdown support with the help of ShodownJS[^2], both in front end (developed with Angular[^3]) and in backend, developed with NodeJS[^4].

 [^1]: <https://daringfireball.net/projects/markdown/>
 [^2]: <https://github.com/showdownjs/showdown>